 MOD IAP/44A19/3#1943

-5.516A In the band 17.3-17.7 GHz, earth stations of the fixed-satellite service (space-to-Earth) in Region 1 shall not claim protection from the broadcasting-satellite service feeder-link earth stations operating under Appendix 30A, nor put any limitations or restrictions on the locations of the broadcasting-satellite service feeder-link earth stations anywhere within the service area of the feeder link.
-(WRC-03)
+5.516A In the band 17.3-17.7 GHz, earth stations of the fixed-satellite service (space-to-Earth) in Regions 1 and 2 shall not claim protection from the broadcasting-satellite service feeder-link earth stations operating under Appendix 30A, nor put any limitations or restrictions on the locations of the broadcasting-satellite service feeder-link earth stations anywhere within the service area of the feeder link.
+(WRC-23)

 Reasons: The possibility of a primary FSS (space-to-Earth) allocation in Region 2 would provide satellite operators the flexibility to satisfy BSS or FSS service demand in the same frequency band indistinctly.